QualiSystemsLab/Extended-Cisco-NXOS-Shell/README.md

 # Extended-Cisco-NXOS-Shell
-Cisco NXOS Shell with modified commands
+Cisco NXOS Shell extended to also configure VLANs on ports and port channels.